FOR YEARS, I FELT LIKE I WAS STANDING IN A FIELD FULL OF FLAGS.

 Every one of those flags represented something I had done, something I cared deeply about, or something I was genuinely good at.
-Maybe you've stood in a field like that, too.

 The problem was that I couldn't figure out which one was truly mine.